The Third Half

-The Third Half (Трето полувреме /mk/) is a 2012 Macedonian film directed by Darko Mitrevski.
+The Third Half (Трето полувреме /mk/) is a 2012 Macedonian war drama film directed by Darko Mitrevski.
 It deals with Macedonian football during World War II and the deportation of Jews from Macedonia.
 It is a story of love during wartime and a country's passion for football.
 The government of Macedonia considered the film of national interest and funded it with one million euros.
 The Third Half was selected as the Macedonian entry for Best Foreign Language at the 85th Academy Awards.
 The film has been criticized in Bulgaria for its depiction of the country and Bulgarians.

 Plot

 The film is set in what is today North Macedonia, then part of the Vardar Banovina, a province in Kingdom Yugoslavia, and follows the period shortly after the Tripartite Pact invasion of the region.
 In 1941, a young football player from Macedonia, Kosta, and a wealthy young Jewish woman, Rebecca, fall in love, despite her father's effort to keep them apart.
 With the war raging around their borders, the Macedonians remain cocooned in their world of patriotic pleasures, primarily concerned about getting the beleaguered Macedonia Football Club on a winning streak.
 Their manager hires the legendary German-Jewish coach Rudolph Spitz to turn them into champions.
 However, when the Nazi occupation begins and they start deporting Jews, Kosta and his teammates realize that the carefree days of their youth are over.
 As the Nazis try to sabotage the outcome of the championship game, and Spitz's life is threatened, Kosta and his teammates rise to the challenge to protect their coach, with all of Macedonia cheering them on.